It seems crazy, but tech is one of the few high-paying professional industries where you don’t need a degree to get hired.

 The cool thing is, you don’t need to be a developer to start here either.
 Just a strong desire to make things work better.
 Click on any of the links to jump to the roadmaps and resources for these roles.

-You’ll focus on how apps, websites, or platforms look and feel, and how real people interact with them.
-If you find yourself frustrated by clunky websites or thinking “why isn’t this easier to use?, then this path was made for you.
+Designers focus on how apps, websites, or platforms look and feel, and how real people interact with them.
+So if you find yourself frustrated by clunky websites or thinking “why isn’t this easier to use?", then this path was made for you.

 No coding required, just curiosity about people and how they use technology.